2020•10•20 Kuala Lumpur

 (2020•06•24) Emma Rhule was a panelist at the Asia Pacific Institute for Broadcasting Development‘s webinar on Science and Health reporting.
-Her views are consolidated in a blog post how health experts can collaborate with the media to combat misinformation rampant during the pandemic.
+Her views are consolidated in a blog post on how health experts can collaborate with the media to combat misinformation rampant during the pandemic.

 (2020•04•30) UNU-IIGH Director Pascale Allotey was invited to be part of the conversation initiated by Wilton Park, together with Joep Lange Institute, Coalition for Global Prosperity, Development Initiatives, UNU International Institute for Global Health, Equal International, and the OECD Development Centre, to discuss the changing scope of public spending and investment for international development cooperation.
 She contributes her views on the future of financial assistance for international development of global health in the time of a pandemic.